theanega/theanega.github.io/index.md

 Hi, I am a [your brief title/role].

-[Write 2-3 sentences about what you care about professionally, similar to Gytis's "I care deeply about craft..." statement]
+[Write 2-3 sentences about what you care about professionally]

 [Add a paragraph about your current work/status, location, etc.]